CarloGacuan/NutriScanPH/README.md

 • Change the classes in (OIDv4_ToolKit/classes.txt) accordingly.
 Then, zip the (OIDv4_ToolKit folder) and upload it to (food_detection).

-• Modify [label_map.pbtxt](https://github.com/CarloGacuan/NutriScanPH/blob/master/app/src/main/assets/food_labelmap.txt) to match the custom classes and upload it tofood_detection.
+• Modify [label_map.pbtxt](https://github.com/CarloGacuan/NutriScanPH/blob/master/app/src/main/assets/food_labelmap.txt) to match the custom classes and upload it to food_detection.

+Adding the model to Android Studio

+• Download (food_detect.tflite) from (model_checkpoints/tflite_model/) and move it to the assets folder in Android Studio.
+It should replace the existing pretrained model.

+• Modify (food_labelmap.txt) accordingly.
+Make sure to keep (???) as the first line.

+• Modify (calorie_info.txt) to reflect the custom classes